milanwiedemann/phc-coding-club/resources/Sheet1.md

 again).
 We’ll learn more about how you can eliminate this kind of busy work when we look at control flow.

+A word of caution: saving data in the environment is not the same as saving it as a file on your computer.
+If you want to do the latter so you can easily load it again where you left off, you need to click the floppy disk icon above the environment and save it as an .RData file.
+Unlike .csv or .txt files, .RData files can contain multiple data sets, as well as any variables or functions you’ve created in order to manipulate them.
+You can load an .RData file into your environment by clicking the folder icon next to the save icon.

+There are separate icons for saving and loading above the source window, which is where your R scripts live.
+Just be sure to remember that saving or loading an R script file (with extension .R) will not do the same for its associated data!

 ## 1.6: How do you manipulate your data?

 Once you have imported your file, it is stored in R as an object known